Michael Griffin (escape artist): Early career escapes

-Griffin's first stunt to bring the escape artist attention occurred in Newport Beach, California.
+Griffin's first underwater stunt occurred in Newport Beach, California in August 1982.
 In front of assembled media and onlookers, he was chained up with 15 feet of iron chain secured with four padlocks.
-He jumped from the bow of one of two yachts used and was able to escape within 30 seconds.
+He jumped from the bow of one of two yachts supplied by the Magic Island private club and escaped to a depth of 20 feet in 30 seconds.